 Kyle and I are back again and today we are here to educate all of you about one of our newest beers, The Haze Runner N.E.
 IPA and N.E.
-IPAs.
-If you haven’t guessed, it’s hazy enough that you will get lost in all of the haze so make sure to be careful.
+IPAs in this edition of Brew&A. If you haven’t guessed, it’s hazy enough that you will get lost in all of the haze so make sure to be careful.
 Strap on your learnin’ boots, immerse yourself in the haze and read below to learn more about one of the latest crazes taking the craft beer industry by storm.

 Clark: Question numero uno, why did you decide to brew a N.E.
 IPA?
 I thought all of the cool kids are drinking Brut IPA’s right now.

 Kyle: Brut’s are the new thing, but Hazy IPAs and N.E.
 IPAs are continually finding themselves in the spotlight.
 People seem to still be on a quest to find the juiciest and haziest of beers.
 Yeah, they’re still looking at the new stuff, but we’re looking for something that gives a new take on Hazy IPAs all while keeping the taps fresh!